redshadowz/GroupFinder/README.md

 [Group Filters Dungeons/Raids/Quests/Other] - Shows/Hides groups for Dungeons, Raids, Quests, or Others.
 ["Keywords"] - Enter text to filter groups.
 For multiple searches separate with commas.
 The dropdown auto-populates based on your level.
 [Chat Filters] - Allows you to show/hide Guild Recruitment, Group, Trade, and Chat messages.
 Group messages can also be shown next to the minimap.
 All messages are recorded in the 'Log'.
-[Auto /Who] - Searches for player levels through '/who' or through the friendslist(Turtle WoW limits /who to every ~30 seconds).
+[Auto /Who] - Searches for player levels through '/who' or through the friendslist(Turtle WoW limits /who).

 >[Announce Group] - Sends your LFG message to world chat and repeats every 2-30 minutes(Announce Timer).
 [LFG Button] - Toggles a menu to generate a LFG message automatically.
 Just select LFM/LFG, Dungeon/Raid, roles, and group size.